There is a tendency in many Christian circles to think that if a particular theological viewpoint can quote a lot of Scripture, it must be right.

 Me: No, of course not, but I do think…

-Calvinist: Then since they said that this is what those passages mean, and there are so many passages that teach Calvinism, Calvinism is the truth.
+Calvinist: Then since they all agree on what those passages mean, and there are so many passages that teach Calvinism, Calvinism is the truth.
 After all, what about Passages K, L, M, N, O, P, Q, R, S, and T?

 Me: Yep.
 Those are all in the Bible.